-When I first tasted this wine, I felt as if this wine could have come from the famous Provence region of France.
+When I first tasted this wine, I felt as if it could have come from the famous Provence region of France.
 The wine was lively, had nice acidity and an almost orange color – it was amazing.
 And the 2010 release is even better quality than the 2009.

 4. What can you tell us about the Selendi winery?

 This winery belongs to Akın Öngör, who used to work as the general manager of Garanti, one of Turkey’s largest banks.
-He is big time wine lover and this winery is a retirement project of him.
+He is big-time wine lover and this winery is a retirement project of his.
 We should also consider the influence of the real boss of this winery, Gülin Öngör, who is Mr. Akın’s wife.
 They are among the kindest, loveliest and most modest couples I have ever met.

 5. What would you pair this wine with?

-Provencal food and dishes work very well with this lovely rosé wine.
-I would especially recommend meze plates which have medium acidity (tomato ezme, grilled eggplant in tomato sauce, shepard’s salad, etc.).
+Provençal food and dishes work very well with this lovely rosé wine.
+I would especially recommend meze plates that have medium acidity (tomato ezme, grilled eggplant in tomato sauce, shepherd’s salad, etc.).
 Mozarella-style cheeses might be good pairing with it.
 Olive oil-based mezes could be a wonderful match as well.
 If you want to drink it with meat, kuzu külbastı (lamb tenderloin) could be an alternative.
 But I wouldn’t eat oily or fatty dishes with it.

 6. Tasting notes?